Arrays

 at() Method

-The at function, on the other hand, directly returns a snapshot to the element at the specified index using the unbox() operator to extract the value stored in a box.
+The at function, and its equivalent the subscripting operator, on the other hand, directly return a snapshot to the element at the specified index using the unbox() operator to extract the value stored in a box.
 If the index is out of bounds, a panic error occurs.
 You should only use at when you want the program to panic if the provided index is out of the array's bounds, which can prevent unexpected behavior.

 fn main() {